mjbrowns/plexpost/README.md

 # Overview

-I'm a plexpass subscriber and I've just started leveraging the (still-in-beta) DVR capabilities of plex.
-I am also a docker user and I started using the official docker plex implementation as soon as it came out.

 This project leverages docker and docker-compose to create a service of two containers:

 1. The standard plexpass container, modified by injecting my postprocessing script (in *src/plexpost*)
 2. My "plexpost" container, which detects new recordings and processes them according to a variety of settings

+# Docker Container is available on dockerhub

 This is now published as a built container now on dockerhub.
 See [**here**](https://hub.docker.com/r/mbrown/plexpost/).

-If you want to pull the sources from here and build it yourself, here's a bit of information.

 # Change Log
 The change log can be found in [CHANGES.md](https://github.com/mjbrowns/plexpost/blob/master/CHANGES.md)

+# Build instructions

+Build instructions can be found in [BUILD.md](https://github.com/mjbrowns/plexpost/blob/master/BUILD.md)

 # Directory Hierarchy
 To help you understand the flow, here's a hierarchy of the directory structure used in this project: